Simply-Love/Simply-Love-SM5/README.md

 Requirements:
 -------------
-You'll need to be running [StepMania 5.0.5](http://www.stepmania.com/download/) or newer to use this theme.
+You'll need to be running [StepMania 5.0.11](http://www.stepmania.com/download/) or newer to use this theme.
+If you are having trouble installing StepMania or getting it to run on your computer, please refer to StepMania's [FAQ](http://www.stepmania.com/faq/) and [this issue on GitHub](https://github.com/stepmania/stepmania-site/issues/64).

 Screenshots:
 ------------